MSIA/2020-msia423-ganguly-got/README.md

  2. Perform Exploratory Data Analysis
  - [ ] Investigate univariate distribution of each of the fields - 2
- - [ ] Examine bivariate relationships between feauture - 1
+ - [ ] Examine bivariate relationships between features - 1
+ - [ ] Design suitable target variable for both classification and regression approaches - 2
  - [ ] Explore expected lifespan of characters from particular segments - 2
  - [ ] Transform existing features into suitable form - 2
+ - [ ] Remove redundant or repetitive features - 1
- - [ ] Design suitable target variable for
+ - [ ]

 ## Directory structure